Understanding Website Jargon

 What is a Domain Registrar?

 The domain registrar is a company that registers a domain name on your behalf, and then gives you full access to that domain name.
 The key with registrars is to only use respectable and trustworthy companies.
-You really don’t want to run into any domain problems further down the line — when your website’s brand is already established and losing the domain would mean trouble.
+You really don’t want to run into any domain problems further down the line, especially when your website’s brand is already established.
+Losing the domain could be very problematic.
 Always register your domain name yourself.
 If someone else registers the domain, you’re giving them a hold over you and your website.
-If you ever want to move away from their services, you can encounter trouble in terms of them not being too eager to transfer the domain over to you and give you full control of it.
-You can search for and register your domain name using Arosoftware's domain name registrar TPP.
-Click here for more information
+If you ever want to move away from their services, transferring the domain could become difficult.

-Your domain name is your identity on the web; you want to make sure you choose a name that not only fits your business, but is also easy to find and promote.
+Your domain name is your identity on the web.
+You want to make sure you choose a name that fits your business and is easy to find and promote.

-4. Avoid numbers and hyphens no hyphens, no underscores, no complicated words as part of the domain, or any other punctuation
+• Avoid numbers, hyphens, underscores, or complicated words as part of the domain

-8. Set Your Domain to Auto-Renew.
-Most commonly, everyone registers their domain names for either 12 or 24 months.
+• Set your domain to auto-renew.
+Most commonly, domain names are registered for 12 or 24 months

 What is DNS?